-- Processing and analysing bat bioacoustic data collected in beef-producing landscapes in Brazil. - Support field teams and occasional MSc and undergraduate students working on bioacoustics. - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new bioacoustic protocols. - Collaborate in the preparation of journal articles. - Use specialist bioacoustic software and equipment. - Act as a source of information and advice to other members of the group on bioacoustic protocols. - Read academic papers, journals and textbooks to keep abreast of developments in own specialism and related disciplines. - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+- Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Development of novel algorithms and/or application of existing approaches using a broad spectrum of remote sensing software within cloud and local servers, machine learning and other data science techniques. - Analyse scientific data from a variety of sources, curating, reviewing and refining workflows as appropriate. - Generation of training material and manuals to streamline data collection and analysis across the project, including contribution(s) to training workshops in the study region. - Collaborate in the preparation and delivery of scientific reports journal articles and occasionally present papers and posters. - Act as a source of information and advice to other members of the group on analytical protocols and experimental techniques. - Represent the project and research group at workshops, external meetings/seminars, either with other members of the group or alone. - Collaboration with the broader project team and end-users of the data to ensure data are fit for use. - Teach or undertake ad-hoc teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.